tuminguyen/kubeflow-custom-tinyYOLOV3/README.md

     - *meaning:* number of mini-batches.
 Batch will be subdivided into <u>this many</u> smaller batches.
 If the GPU/RAM strong and has enough memory, we can set this value small _(eg. 1, 2, 4)_
     - *default:*  4
 7. lake_host | str **\<Need to fill this field>**
-    - *meaning:* host (address) of the LakeFS.
+    - *meaning:* host (address) of the LakeFS
     - *default:* ''
 8. lake_user | str **\<Need to fill this field>**
-    - *meaning:* registered account's user on LakeFS system.
+    - *meaning:* registered account's user on LakeFS system
     - *default:* ''
 9. lake_pwd | str **\<Need to fill this field>**
-    - *meaning:* password of registered account on LakeFS system.
+    - *meaning:* password of registered account on LakeFS system
     - *default:* ''
 10. lake_repo | str **\<Need to fill this field>**
     - *meaning:* the repository that store the data
     - *default:* ''
 11. mlflow_server | str **\<Need to fill this field>**
     - *meaning:* the tracking server of MLFlow.
-Should be something like this: *http://x.x.x.x:8001*.
+Should be something like this: *http://x.x.x.x:8001*
     - *default:* ''
+12. threshold | float
+    - *meaning:* model will not return predictions that have confidence scores lower than this threshold
+    - *default:* 0.6 (60%)

 ## Usage
 1. Generate the pipeline.yaml
     ```